If you're reading this, chances are that you're a thriving team leader or manager looking to up your productivity game. Right?

 Fueled by its AI-powered tracker, Timely users can fully focus on their work, while the app keeps track of their time and assigns it to relevant projects or tasks.

 Yes, 2020 was the year for Zoom as most of the digital world leaned on its app to manage conference calls, e-parties, and everything remote-styled.
-However, if you're looking for a different tool with a bit of less complexity, then Whereby is your go-to.
+However, if you're looking for a zoom alternative with a bit of less complexity, then Whereby is your go-to.
 Just open the website, get your conference link and share it with your counterparty and you're good to go.

 It's easy, fast and it doesn't require PIN access codes, special permissions, and the awkward waiting for the host to start the meeting.